fivetran/great_expectations/docs/docusaurus/docs/cloud/connect/connect_databrickssql.md

 - Optional.
 To improve data security, GX recommends creating a separate Databricks SQL [service principal](https://docs.databricks.com/en/admin/users-groups/service-principals.html#manage-service-principals-in-your-account) for your GX Cloud connection.

-## Connect to a Databricks SQL Data Asset
+## Connect to a Databricks SQL Data Source and add a Data Asset

 1. In GX Cloud, click **Data Assets** > **New Data Asset** > **New Data Source** > **Databricks SQL**.